Possible symptoms of testicular cancer

 Symptoms in the testicles

-Each normal testicle has an epididymis, a small, coiled tube that can feel like a small bump on the upper or middle outer side of the testicle.
+Each normal testicle has a small, coiled tube (called the epididymis) that can feel like a small bump on the upper or middle outer side of the testicle.
 Normal testicles also contain blood vessels, supporting tissues, and tubes that carry sperm.
 All these things can feel bumpy, and sometimes men confuse these normal structures with cancer.
 If you have any doubts, ask a doctor.

 Symptoms in other parts of the body